mindkin/hourfleet/docs/tryout.md

 With a real person, you would be making sure these things are absolutely valid.
 And you may even decide to call the person or write them in an email to ensure they are a real person!
 For now, it is OK, to let it slide.

-When you are done ticking boxes and making the above verifications green for your ficticious friend, then let's move on to your account.
+When you are done ticking boxes and making the above verifications green for your fictitious  friend, then let's move on to your account.

 On the left menu, click 'Verifications again, and click on your account.
 (The one you are signed in with right now!)

-Lets do the same exercise, but this time, you only need to click the following verifications, as you are the car owner, not the borrower.
+Lets do the same exercise, but this time, you only need to tick (green) the following verifications, as you are the car owner, not the borrower.
 * Operator Verified
 * Phone Number
 * Email
 * Criminal Conviction
 * Bank Account

 By the way, when you do this, you might start to see emails arrive in your inbox.
-DOnt worry, that's intended.
+Don't worry, that's intended.
 Hourfleet notifies people when their verifications status changes.
-Its important they get notified, becuase these thigns dont change that often, and when they do they need to know.
+Its important they get notified, because these things don't change that often, and when they do change, user's will appreciate the notification.
 Since it can stop them being able to use cars in your Car Share.

+> Note: that all users can control exactly the notifications they get in the App.
+You can see that on your 'Notifications' page of your profile.

 ## Verify the car

 OK, we are done verifying the people, now lets verify the car.

 On the left menu, click the icon of the car (to the far left!)
 Then, click 'Verifications'.
 You should see a list of all the cars you own.
-Should only be thte one right now.
+There should only be one right now.

+PICPICPICPIC

 Click on the car name, and this time you see a different list of verifications for a car.

+PICPICPICPIC

 For a car to be borrowed by anyone, it must be fully verified.

-You have to tick all these verifications:
+You have to tick (green) all these verifications:
 * Operator Verified
 * Registration (Can't change this!)
-* License PLate
+* License Plate
 * Road Worthiness

-> If you see that the 'Registration' verification is not ticked (green) right now, you missed a step when setting up the car.
-Perhaps a missing photo or license plate number.
+> Note: If you see that the 'Registration' verification is not ticked (green) right now, you missed a step when setting up the car.
+Perhaps a missing photo or license plate number?
 You need to go back and update the car.
 On the left, click the 'My Cars' menu, drop down the 'Show Quick Actions' menu, and click 'View All'.
 Then come back here after you have finished.

 ## Let's borrow a car!

-Now that the car is fully verified, the car owner (that's you) is fully verified, and the borrower is fully verified (your ficticious friend) it is finally time to borrow the car.
+Now that the car is fully verified, **and** the car owner (that's you) is fully verified, **and** the borrower is fully verified (your fictitious  friend) it is finally time to borrow the car.

-At this point, you need to swap accounts again.
+At this point, you need to swap accounts again. sorry!

-You need to logout of your operator account, and sign in as your ficticious friend.
+You need to logout of your operator account, and sign in as your fictitious friend's account.

-Now that your ficticious friend signs in they are taken directly to the 'Find a Car' page, where you should see your ficticious car on listed and placed on the map.
+Now that your fictitious friend signs in they are taken directly to the 'Find a Car' page, where you should see your fictitious  car on listed and placed on the map.

+PICPICPIC